Joseph Lofthouse, author

 Short Bio

-Joseph adopted the principles landrace gardening in response to the harsh growing conditions in a high-altitude, short-season, desert garden.
-Instead of relying on expensive poisons, labor, and materials to coddle the plants, he encourages genetic diversity, cross-pollination, and survival of the fittest, allowing the plants to adapt themselves to the current and ever-changing ecosystem, thus simplifying gardening and seed saving.
-Joseph is the author of Landrace Gardening: Food Security Through Biodiversity and Promiscuous Pollination.
+Joseph adopted the principles adaptation agriculture in response to the harsh growing conditions in a high-altitude, short-season, desert garden.
+Instead of relying on expensive poisons, labor, and materials to coddle the plants, he encourages genetic diversity, cross-pollination, and survival of the fittest, allowing the plants to adapt themselves to the current and ever-changing ecosystem, thus simplifying farming and seed saving.
+Better adapted varieties taste better.
+Joseph authored Landrace Gardening: Food Security Through Biodiversity and Promiscuous Pollination.

 Joseph loves eating, farming, swimming, hot-springs, sunbathing, bird-watching, running, yoga, leggings, kilts, playing guitar, singing, and living habitually barefoot.